Evols101/alx-higher_level_programming/0x02-python-import_modules/README.md

-This project attempts to explore the concept of import in python
+This project attempts to explore the concept of import in python programming language